Evan-Saldanha/Data-Analytics/README.md

 # Data-Analytics
- Projects reated to ML or Data Mining
+ Projects related to ML or Data Mining